The Best Tracker Funds

 You can see how, over a 20 year period, only 13.9% of actively managed funds were able to match or beat the index.
 Not good.

-Some large U.S pensions funds are waking up to this stark reality as they move billions of $’s of assets from active to passive.
-The California Public Employees Retirement System is one such example.
+Some large U.S pensions funds are waking up to the stark reality that active fund managers rely heavily on luck.
+The California Public Employees Retirement System has moved billions of $’s from active funds to passive funds.

 Any financial adviser who advises you to buy actively managed funds might be trying to separate you from your money by way of incentive commissions, management and trading fees.
 There are countless professional investment fund managers, some of who are paid astronomical annual salaries (some over £1 billion), who have lost money year after year and most managed investment funds have struggled to beat their index benchmarks.

 Some actively managed fund advisers have made disastrous stock-picking choices that drove their fund prices into the ground.
 Neil Woodford would be one such example.
-But ingenious branding and expensive ads campaigns continue to lure new customers into thinking these managed funds somehow outperform the broad market S&P 500.
+Ingenious branding and expensive ad campaigns persuade new customers these managed funds will outperform the broad market S&P 500 index.
+In Woodford’s case, this turned out to be snake oil as Woodford’s fund fell into administration along with billions of £’s of investors’ money due to poor investments made by the money managers.

-Did you know there are over 29,000 unit trust funds available to UK investors with more being added daily?
-With only a small percentage of these funds outperforming the S&P Total Market index, how could anyone possibly pick the correct funds, let alone understand them?
+Did you know there are over 2000 unit trust funds available to UK investors and 7,500 in the USA with more being added daily?
+With a small percentage of these funds outperforming the S&P Total Market index over long time periods, how could anyone pick the correct funds, let alone understand them?
 Another issue is one fund might perform gloriously one year while the following year, it could fall flat on its face due to the fund manager picking the wrong shares.
 Only 12% of active U.S. funds which beat their benchmarks in 2019 did so in 2018.

 Artemis’s actively managed US Select Fund is a great example of an actively managed fund that underperformed the S&P 500.
 This fund gained 29.1% in 2019 while the S&P 500 index gained 33%.
 The 4% difference in gains might not seem like much but compounded over 20 years, this 4% annual difference would cost you a staggering £329,651!